Satureja: Uses

 Both summer savory (Satureja hortensis) and winter savory (Satureja montana) are used to flavor food.
 The former is preferred by cooks but as an annual is only available in summer; winter savory is an evergreen perennial.

-Savory plays an important part in Armenian, Georgian, Bulgarian and Italian cuisine, particularly when cooking beans.
+Savory plays an important part in Persian, Armenian, Georgian, Bulgarian and Italian cuisine, particularly when cooking beans.
 It is also used to season the traditional Acadian stew known as fricot.
 The modern spice mixture Herbes de Provence has savory as one of the principal ingredients.

 In Azerbaijan, savory is often incorporated as a flavoring in black tea.